Divorced and Destroyed: How the System Fails Women

 But I love him.
 His love is going to make him change for me.

-But that day is never going to come.
-Correct.
+But that day is never going to come correct

-You have this princess life, you live in these mansions, you have the cars, the jewelry, the trips.
-So I remember she would always say to me, it could be much worse.
+from the outside world.
+They thought, What are you complaining about?
+Yeah, you have this princess life, you live in these mansions, you have the cars, the jewelry, the trips.

 What if you don't have money?
-What if you lose lose everything?
+What if you lose everything?
 You know, don't rock the boat.

 And it's interesting you said that because mentally it took me so many years to gather the courage and say, you know what?
-I'm not going to propose this shit anymore.
+I'm going to proper this shit anyway.
 Like you just said, I deserve better.

 And I think we should not be afraid of the unexpected

 in order to just stay in an unhappy or abusive or toxic relationship.
 You've got to go for it.